 Monthly Summary

-- To learn more, see part one of our new research series from Jennifer Johnston (Director of Municipal Research): Research matters: The impact changing demographics have on the municipal bond market
+- To learn more about the impact changing demographics are having on the municipal market, read parts one and two of our new research series from Jennifer Johnston (Director of Municipal Research): Research matters: The impact changing demographics has on the municipal bond market and The "Silver Tsunami" is changing municipal credit—here’s how.

 WHAT ARE THE RISKS?